 - The famous “Requiem” of Mozart sounds the best (according to music experts) when performed in St. Stephen’s Cathedral in Vienna, where five organs are played simultaneously.
-Second best sounding are Vivaldi’s ‘Four Seasons’, so don’t miss this performance which is often played inside the cathedral.
+The second best sounding are Vivaldi’s ‘Four Seasons’, so don’t miss this performance which is often played inside the cathedral.

 - One of the oldest, fully functioning Ferris Wheels in the world is in Vienna.
-Famous Wiener Riesenrad is located in Prater and it is recognizable part of city’s skyline since 19th century.
-The wheel has interesting and turbulent history, like most of Vienna.
+Famous Wiener Riesenrad is located in Prater and it is a recognizable part of the city’s skyline since the 19th century.
+The wheel has an interesting and turbulent history, like most of Vienna.

-- Famous French croissant was originally made in Vienna all the way in 17th century.
-Only when it was brought to France by Marie Antoinette, it became recognized as French pastry.
+- Famous French croissant was originally made in Vienna all the way in the 17th century.
+Only when it was brought to France by Marie Antoinette, did it become recognized as French pastry.
 Viennese people don’t mind this ‘adoption’, they have plenty of other pastry and local sweets to call their own.

 - Vienna has one of the largest cemeteries in Europe, Zentralfriedhof (Central Cemetery), with more than 3 million burials.
-This is tourist attraction on its own right, as many famous people have final resting place there: Brahms, Schubert, Beethoven, Strauss, etc. You can spend hours (or few days, actually) exploring the grounds of this impressive cemetery.
+This is a tourist attraction in its own right, as many famous people have a final resting place there: Brahms, Schubert, Beethoven, Strauss, etc. You can spend hours (or a few days, actually) exploring the grounds of this impressive cemetery.

-- Vienna has a largest social housing complex in the world.
-It is located in 19th district and aptly (or not, it depends) named Karl Marx-Hof.
-But, like everything in Vienna, it is well maintained and pleasant place to live.
+- Vienna has the largest social housing complex in the world.
+It is located in the 19th district and aptly (or not, it depends) named Karl Marx-Hof.
+But, like everything in Vienna, it is a well-maintained and pleasant place to live.
 There are many social housing complexes in Vienna and you would never guess it based on their looks as they are modern and well maintained.

 - Performances in Vienna Opera are always executed in the language of the original libretto.
 This spectacular opera house can host more than 2,200 spectators and almost never have performances two days in a row.
-Many performances are showed live online and on large screens outside of building, to make sure classical art is not privilege of few (and wealthy) only.
+Many performances are shown live online and on large screens outside of buildings, to make sure classical art is not the privilege of the few (and wealthy) only.